marmelab/react-admin/docs/Architecture.md

 }
 ```

-Other providers are `authProvider`, for managing authorization and permissions, and `i18nProvider`, for managing translations and localization.
+Other providers are `authProvider`, for managing authorization and permissions, `i18nProvider`, for managing translations and localization, and `store`, for storing user choices.

 ## Component Composition

-We try to avoid as much as possible having components accepting a huge number of props (we call these "God Components").
-Instead, we use composition: complex components accept subcomponents (either via children or via specific props) that handle a large share of the logic.
+React-admin tries to avoid as much as possible having components accepting a huge number of props (we call these "God Components").
+Instead, react-admin encourages composition: complex components accept subcomponents (either via children or via specific props) that handle a large share of the logic.

 For instance, you cannot pass a list of actions to the `<Edit>` view, but you can pass an `actions` component: